-Fixed-Frequency PWM Control
+7.3.1 Fixed Frequency PWM Control

-The TPS54240-Q1 uses an adjustable fixed-frequency, peak-current-mode control.
+The TPS54240 uses an adjustable fixed frequency, peak current mode control.
 The output voltage is compared through external resistors on the VSENSE pin to an internal voltage reference by an error amplifier which drives the COMP pin.
-An internal oscillator initiates the turnon of the high-side power switch.
-The error amplifier output is compared to the high-side power-switch current.
-When the power-switch current reaches the level set by the COMP voltage, the power switch is turned off.
-The COMP pin voltage increases and decreases as the output current increases and decreases.
+An internal oscillator initiates the turn on of the high-side power switch.
+The error amplifier output is compared to the high-side power switch current.
+When the power switch current reaches the level set by the COMP voltage, the power switch is turned off.
+The COMP pin voltage will increase and decrease as the output current increases and decreases.
 The device implements a current limit by clamping the COMP pin voltage to a maximum level.
-The Eco-modeTM control scheme is implemented with a minimum clamp on the COMP pin.
+The Eco-Mode is implemented with a minimum clamp on the COMP pin.

-Slope Compensation Output Current
+7.3.2 Slope Compensation Output Current

-The TPS54240-Q1 adds a compensating ramp to the switch-current signal.
+The TPS54240 adds a compensating ramp to the switch current signal.
 This slope compensation prevents sub-harmonic oscillations.
 The available peak inductor current remains constant over the full duty cycle range.